wstlima/RealtimeVoiceChat/README.md

 *(early preview - first reasonably stable version)*

+> ❗ **Project Status: Community-Driven**
+>
+> This project is no longer being actively maintained by me due to time constraints.
+I've taken on too many projects and I have to step back.
+I will no longer be implementing new features or providing user support.
+>
+> I will continue to review and merge high-quality, well-written Pull Requests from the community from time to time.
+Your contributions are welcome and appreciated!

 ## What's Under the Hood?

 A sophisticated client-server system built for low-latency interaction: